-I’m a marine biologist, National Geographic Explorer, biology teacher and I currently work as a researcher at the University of Leeds in the UK.
+I’m a marine biologist, National Geographic Explorer, biology teacher and I currently work as a postdoctoral researcher at CSIRO (Commonwealth Scientific and Industrial Organisation) in Australia.
 This blog describes the research, ideas and general random adventures I have while investigating coral reefs and cryptobenthic fauna around the world.

 My research focuses on rare and camouflaged species such as frogfishes and ghost pipefishes that are often found on volcanic sand.
 They are not only amazing examples of how crazy evolution can get, but are also important for dive tourism and the aquarium trade.

 A lot of current tropical marine biology research focuses on charismatic or large species such as sharks, turtles and dolphins.
 Many of the less known, small or camouflaged species are equally important, but are barely studied at all.
 Cryptic species such as frogfish, ghost pipefish, stonefish, etc. can be the reason for the development of dive tourism in otherwise poor regions, creating an important source of income for local communities.
 These species are mostly found on sandy bottoms away from coral reefs, which is why the type of diving where people look for these species is often dubbed “Muck-diving”.

 The research I do investigates the abundance and distribution of these species and how they are affected by human impacts.
 I also look into the value of these species to local communities and their importance to the development of tourism.
 Finally, I am testing new survey methods to make future research into cryptobenthic species easier.

 For more Critter Research, check on Instagram and Twitter:Follow @DeBrauwerM